Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 ## Deployment

-## On github repository
+## On GitHub repository
 * Use pip3 to install all modules.

-* Create an env.py file and make sure it is listed in your.gitignore file.
-Input all your important secret variable into this file e.g (API_key, SECRET_KEY, IP, PORT, MONGO_URI and MONGO_DBNAME.)
+* Create an env.py file and make sure it is listed in your .gitignore file.
+Input all your important secret variables into this file e.g (API_key, SECRET_KEY, IP, PORT, MONGO_URI, and MONGO_DBNAME.)

 * Enter this at the top of your python app file - if os.path.exists("env.py"): import env.